Rock names for boys include everything from classic Peter to straight-up, well, Rock.

 HARLOW

 The Old English element haer means rock.
-Harlow is originally a place name derived from haer, and it has some history of use as a boys’ name, though it’s more popular for girls today.
+Harlow is originally a place name derived from haer, and it has some history of use as a boys’ name, though it ranks in the Top 1000 girl names in the US today.
+The similar-sounding Arlo is more popular for boys, but it isn’t a rock name.

 LANGSTON